magneto538/Koala/README.md

 The latest version is v2.1.0.
 The Koala project is open source and covered by MIT licensing system.

 **As of Koala v2.1.0, the library is compatible and fully supports Kontakt 5.6.5.
 Backwards compatibility is granted until Kontakt 5.5.2.
-There is no current documentation for Kontakt versions prior to 5.5.2.**
+At the moment, there is no documentation for Kontakt versions prior to 5.5.2.**

 # Install and use Koala